nytud/site-data-corpus/README.md

 [English](http://www.nytud.hu/depts/corpus/mts.html)
 version.

-_Usage:_ update your files and notify the responsible person.
+_Usage:_ update your files (encoding should be latin-2!) and notify the responsible person.
 That's it. :)

 '@' codes are defined in `translation_table.pl`.